 situation when you retire, you can receive an immediate reduced or

-To be eligible for an unreduced pension, you must be at least 60 years old or have accumulated 35 years of credited service.
+To be eligible for an unreduced pension, you must be at least 61 years old or have accumulated 35 years of credited service or be at least 60 years old and have reached the “90 factor” (age + eligible years of service).
 The amount you receive will take into account the annual pension accrual rate (2%), the years of service credited for calculation purposes (40 years maximum), and the average salary of the 5 best-paid years of your career.

 If you are between the ages of 55 and 61 and you haven’t accumulated